Aaditatgithub/X-Transact/README.md

-Here’s your corrected and polished version of the **X-Transact** project description:

----

 # **X-Transact: Microservices-Based Banking Application**

 X-Transact is a comprehensive banking application designed to demonstrate the implementation of a **microservices architecture** using **Spring Boot**.
 The project encompasses distinct services for managing **loans, cards, and accounts** while integrating advanced features such as **containerization, message-driven solutions with Kafka, and monitoring tools** including **Prometheus, Grafana, Loki, and Promtail**.
 Additionally, the application is orchestrated using **Kubernetes** for efficient deployment and scalability.